 There are plenty of reasons to look at various options for borrowing money when you need it.
 A mortgage to buy a home, auto loan to purchase a car, or student loans to attend college.

 If you need money for other reasons, you might consider a personal loan or a cash advance from your credit card.
-You may also look to borrow from a retirement account, take out a home equity line of credit (HELOC), or ask your family or friends for money.

 What is a Peer-to-Peer Loan?

 Peer-to-peer lending is a type of social lending.

 Rather than applying for a loan from a bank, credit union, or other financial institution, peer-to-peer lending allows you to obtain a loan with funds from individual investors via an online platform.

 This non-traditional loan option has become quite popular with borrowers.
 Research from the last five years shows that early start-ups have turned P2P lending into a $2 billion industry.